 How to choose a Streaming TV service for your NBN bundle

 We are spoilt for choice, which means choosing a streaming TV service is so much harder.
 And there isn’t one solution right for everyone as back in the Foxtel only days.
 So here’s a bunch of key questions you need to answer before choosing a broadband provider and streaming TV service.

-There’s now millions of Australians using streaming services every day for their TV and movie entertainment, and the content each service has to offer is continually evolving and changing – there are new arrivals almost every day, and content being retired just as quickly.
+There are now millions of Australians using streaming services every day for their TV and movie entertainment.
+The content each service has to offer is continually evolving and changing – there are new arrivals almost every day.

 Just working out what shows and movies are on what service can be an almost impossible task since their web sites are designed more around exploration – not a bad thing in itself, but what if you want to know exactly what’s on offer on each individual service?
 Luckily, we’ve got that covered.

 Netflix’s vast range of content alongside its original movies and shows keeps people coming back for more, with people constantly talking about what they’ve been watching on the world’s biggest streaming service.